-The project area will be inspected during treatment.
+The project area will be inspected during and immediately after treatment.
 In addition, it will be reviewed during routine patrols by the line crew and within one year by the NRS.

 6.2 Describe any follow-up or monitoring needed to determine if mitigation measures were effective.